Superreplication under Model Uncertainty in Discrete Time: The Space

 \begin{definition} The space $\fL^1(\Omega,\cF,\cP)$ consists of all $f\in \fL^0(\Omega,\cF,\cP)$ such that $\|f\|_{L^1(P)}:=E_P[|f|]<\infty$ for all $P\in\cP$.
 We equip $\fL^1(\Omega,\cF,\cP)$ with the Hausdorff, locally convex vector topology induced by the family of seminorms $\{\|\,\cdot\,\|_{L^1(P)}:\,P\in\cP\}$. \end{definition}

-To wit, a net $\{f_\lambda\}$ in $\fL^1=\fL^1(\Omega,\cF,\cP)$ converges to $f\in\fL^1$ if and only if $E_P[|f_\lambda-f|]\to0$ for all $P\in\cP$; i.e., if convergence holds in each of the spaces $L^1(P)$.
+To wit, a net $\{f_\lambda\}$ in $\fL^1=\fL^1(\Omega,\cF,\cP)$ converges to $f\in\fL^1$ in $\fL^1$ (i.e., in the topology of $\fL^1$) if and only if $E_P[|f_\lambda-f|]\to0$ for all $P\in\cP$; that is, if convergence holds in each of the spaces $L^1(P)$.
 It is important that the closedness of a set in $\fL^1$ is \emph{not determined by sequences} in general (cf.\ Example~\ref{ex:notMazur}); i.e., we have to distinguish sequential closedness and topological closedness.
 This is at the heart of certain difficulties that we have encountered in our study; for instance, it is the reason why the problem mentioned in Remark~\ref{rk:strongDualityQuestion}(ii) is nontrivial.

 The space $\fL^1(\Omega,\cF,\cQ)$ is defined similarly when $\cQ$ is a family of finite, possibly signed measures.
 In accordance with the usual notion of boundedness in a topological vector space, we shall say that a subset $\Theta\subseteq \fL^1(\Omega,\cF,\cQ)$ is \emph{bounded} if